 If you are a small business taxpayer and you do not enter the STS, transitional rules apply to prepaid business expenditure where the eligible service period ends not more than 13 months after you incur the expenditure.

-Your prepaid business expenditure is divided into two parts:
+Your prepaid business expenditure is divided into 2 parts:

-- the current year amount, and - the later year amount.
+- · the current year amount - the later year amount.

-The current year amount is that part of your prepayment that relates to the thing to be done within the income year in which the expenditure was incurred (the expenditure year).
+The current year amount is that part of your prepayment that relates to the thing to be done within the income year in which you incur the expenditure (the expenditure year).
 This amount is calculated as follows: